2a42/moon/README.md

+### Not maintained
+This project is based on an old version of rust and is no longer maintained.

 # Moon

 A lua interpter written in rust.
 Does not support evey functionality of Lua, here is an example of program of supported features: